Tag Archives: Large List

 Delete all items in a large SharePoint Online list

-In this scenario we need to keep the list, but make it empty (clean it out).
+In this scenario we need to keep the list, but make it empty (clean it up).

 so this option seems like not a good one.